 Defense Strategies

-When building trading analysis systems with Claude, Gemini, MiniMax, or other subscription-based LLM services, you must implement multi-layer protection:
+When building trading analysis systems using subscription-based LLM services like Claude, Gemini, or MiniMax, you must implement multi-layer protection:

 - Input sanitization layer: All external data must go through format validation and sensitive instruction filtering before reaching the LLM

-- Output validation layer: LLM analysis results don’t directly trigger trades—must be validated by a rules engine
+- Output validation layer: LLM analysis results don’t directly trigger trades—they must pass through a rules engine for secondary confirmation

-- Human review mechanism: Trading signals exceeding certain amounts or frequencies must be manually confirmed
+- Human override mechanism: Trading signals exceeding certain amounts or frequencies must be confirmed by a human

-When we built the AI self-review pipeline, we used the concept of multi-layer quality gates—the same architecture applies to filtering trading signals securely.
+When building our AI Self-Review Pipeline, we applied the concept of multi-layer quality gates—the same architecture applies to filtering trading signal security.

 | |